-Like most I assume, my parents taught me to revere cemeteries.
-Never walk on the body.
+Like most parents, mine taught me to revere cemeteries.
+Never walk over the body.
 Whisper.
 Be still.
 Dust off the tombstone.
 Remove and replace faded flowers.
 Irreverence is indeed offputting among the dead.

 My instincts kicked in.
 I was about to uncork the lecture of his life.
 (I’m not sure lectures are becoming of cemeteries, either.)
 But I couldn’t do it.
 Suddenly, I didn’t see an irreverent rebel dancing on the dead.
 I saw a child in eschatological play.
-He didn’t know that which is what made it so profound.
+Without knowing it he solemnized the occasion with joy.

-While I sobbed and reminisced, he laughed and hoped.
+I sobbed and reminisced.
+He laughed and hoped.
 Maybe he was the theologian here and I the novice.
-Death surrounded him and he, well, lived.
+Death surrounded him and he lived.
 He Lived.
 For this toddler death had no victory.
 It had no sting.
 It didn’t matter to him he’d never met Papa Max.

 I stood over the grave of my parents hating all that is wrong with cancer and dementia.
 All that is wrong with a teenager burying his mom.
 All that is wrong with a middle-ager watching his dad lose his mind.
 Meanwhile, Jesse was showing me all that is right about the gospel.

 “But we do not want you to be uninformed, brethren, about those who are asleep, so that you will not grieve as do the rest who have no hope” (1 Thess 4.13).

 Christ followers visit cemeteries differently than those who aren’t.
 At least they’d better.
 Jesse doesn’t know much Bible, much less about resurrection, but it seems he’s already getting the picture.

 He will swallow up death for all time, and the Lord Yahweh will wipe tears away from all faces, and he will remove the reproach of his people from all the earth; for Yahweh has spoken (Is 25.8).